Minor Programs | Declaring a Minor | Additional Regulations | Exceptions to Minor Requirements | List of Minors

 The College offers a wide spectrum of minors across a number of subjects and divisions.
 These range from intensive explorations of a single field to highly interdisciplinary examinations of more broadly defined concepts.
-Students are not required to complete a minor.
 Minors are a way of focusing a student's general electives, demonstrating fluency in areas not reflected in a major, complementing a major, or simply allowing students the opportunity to widen the scope of their education in the College.
-Minors typically consist of five to seven courses.
 Not every major offers a minor; some minors are unaffiliated with any major.
-Just as with majors, a minor will be noted on students' transcripts.
+Some majors offer minors to students in other fields of study, and a few programs offer minors only.

 • If the student takes courses for the minor that do not match the courses on the Consent form, either a new form must be submitted to the College adviser or written approval must be sent by the department acknowledging the deviation.